 Instruction to TGah Editor: Modify this clause as shown below (@REVmcD2.0):

 CCM recipient processing uses the same parameters as CCM originator processing.
-A CCMP protected individually addressed robust (#100)Management frame shall use the same TK as a Data MPDU.
+A CCMP protected individually addressed robust (#100)Management frame or Short Management frame shall use the same TK as a Data MPDU or Short Data MPDU.

 There are four inputs to CCM recipient processing: